Gosiuniunia/Scientific-and-implementation-project/README.md

      - Hyperparameter tuning for optimal performance of ML models

   2. **End-to-End Deep Learning**:
-     - Processing of raw facial images using CNN
+     - Processing of raw facial images using CNN VGG16 model
-     - Integration of pre-implemented image augmentation methods, including:
+     - Integration of pre-implemented model free image augmentation methods
-       - Geometric transformations
-       - GANs

 - Model evaluation and comparison using accuracy, precision, recall and f1 score with statistical testing